icebert04/icebert04.github.io/_posts/2018-1-30-don't-press-the-panic-button.md

 Not thinking before you act can get you into legal trouble.
 You can, for example, be sued for negligence if you do not exercise reasonable caution when doing things.

 The **"Think Before You Act"** attribute helped me get through when I witness the wife of our caretaker in our province who commited suicide by hanging herself underneath our mango tree.
 It was crazy!
 Seeing a dead girl like that at the wee hours of the morning!
-It is like the movie The Exorcist and Conjuring mold into one!
+It is like the movie **The Exorcist** and **The Conjuring** mold into one!
 Even with a great sense of fear...
 I stood my ground, didn't panic and thought conscientiously before making decisions.
 I first checked if there is a chance of reviving the person who committed suicide.
 We didn't touch the body, we just look at her if we can revive her.